Dolakha District

 Dolakha, often known as Dolkha or Dholkha (Nepal Bhasa:दोलखा जिल्ला)), a part of Bagmati Province, is one of the seventy-seven districts of Nepal.
 The district, with Charikot as its district headquarters, covers an area of 2,191 km2 and had a population of 204,229 in 2001 and 186,557 in 2011.
-Dolkha postal code begins from 45500 and the main headquarters is in Dolkha.
+The Dolkha postal code begins from 45500 and the main headquarters is in Dolkha.
 The administrative center of this district consists of 11 post offices.
-It is a district with a strong religious affiliation.
-It is popularly known amongst most Nepalese for the temple of Dolakha Bhimeshawor.
+It is a district with a strong religious affiliation and is popularly known amongst most Nepalese for the temple of Dolakha Bhimeshawor.